 - The use of automation, especially for field data collection, is lagging in Oregon.
 Collection of crash, citation, roadway, and EMS data all have been reviewed for the benefits that electronic collection would provide.
-To date, only minimal use of automation for data collection has been implemented for citations and EMS. - Law enforcement agencies completed approximately 42 percent of the crash reports filed with DMV in 2007.
+To date, only minimal use of automation for data collection has been implemented for citations, crash reports, and EMS. - Law enforcement agencies completed approximately 39 percent of the total crash reports filed with DMV in 2007 and only 57 percent of the fatal and injury crash reports.
 Primary reliance for crash reports is placed on the drivers directly involved in the crashes.
 The data obtained from an operator report is less reliable than the police report (e.g., it is less likely that a driver will report circumstances that might indicate their fault for the crash). - The current software for collection of EMS run reports information is out of date.
 Currently, there is only a Trauma Registry system in place statewide.
 Pursue a unique identifier system that follows patients across multiple incidents, is shared among medical data applications, and can be used for linkage with crash and other data to support analysis of crash outcomes and driver characteristics. - There is a need for crash report training to be delivered at the Enforcement Conferences, as well as targeted training for engineers, prosecutors, judges, and EMS providers to promote improved crash data collection. - Roadway information is not available for all public roads in the state whether under state or local jurisdiction.
 ODOT does not have a clear, consistent linear referencing system for highways in Oregon; the same road may have multiple numbers and duplicate milepost numbers, causing confusion for emergency responders.